 So no… with the large amount of essential oils my family uses, I don't feel that Young Living is expensive.

-** please note, I purposely did not list company names of oils I’m unhappy with specifically because I want to respect their business.
-I hope they become inspired to make a better quality oil and hold their suppliers accountable for the lower quality they’re pushing.
+** please note, I purposely did not list company names of oils I'm unhappy with specifically because I want to respect their business.
+I hope they become inspired to make a better quality oil and hold their suppliers accountable for the lower quality they're pushing.
+I did publish my direct comparison between Young Living and doTERRA because of popular demand.

 Young Living oils are expensive… but are there more benefits?